 Skip to main content

-An Intelligent Purchase Authorisation (IPA) is an ongoing authorisation for an agent to execute purchases on a user’s behalf over a window of time.
-Where a single is a point-in-time authorisation, an IPA carries that authorisation through a preflight, into execution, and across multiple runs until it expires or is cancelled.
+An Errand is an agent’s scope-bound tasking run: a standing intent a user grants an agent, validated against the scopes the user signed, then carried out across a window of time.
+Where a single is a point-in-time authorisation, an Errand carries that authorisation through a preflight, into execution, and across multiple runs until it expires or is cancelled.

-An IPA is backed by one or more signed PINTs.
-The scopes on those PINTs define what the agent is allowed to do:
+A preflight validates the intent and the linked Stamped Mandate’s scopes before the Errand becomes executable.
+The preflight_workflow_id identifies the durable workflow that runs this check.
+An Errand is backed by one or more Stamped Mandates.
+The scopes on those mandates define exactly what the agent is allowed to do:

-• sr:us:pint:perpetual:search?time=… — create and run the IPA for the given window
+• sr:us:pint:perpetual:search?time=… — create and run the Errand for the given window.

 When a partner uses one

-• Perpetual search flows — the user expresses an intent (“find me concert tickets under $200 in the next month”), and the IPA authorises the agent to surface and execute matches across that window.
+• Agentic commerce flows — the user expresses an intent (“find me concert tickets under $200 in the next month”), and the Errand authorises the agent to surface and execute matches across that window.

-• Agent-executed checkout — the agent holds the IPA; the user is not present for each purchase.
+• Agent-executed checkout — the agent holds the Errand; the user is not present for each purchase.

 • “Authorise once, execute over a window” patterns — anywhere a partner needs durable, scope-bound authorisation rather than a per-transaction prompt.